 “Oil/water Separator” means a device or equipment for separating oil and grit from wastewater.

-“Other non-process wastewater” means any Miscellaneous sewer compatible wastewater which is not a process wastewater.

-“Other process wastewater” means any Miscellaneous sewer compatible wastewater which, during manufacturing, commercial, mining or silvicultural activities, comes into direct contact with, or results from the production, use or handling of any process, raw material or intermediate or final product, byproduct or wasteproduct.

 “Permittee” unless the context indicates otherwise, means any person who or municipality which initiates, creates, originates or maintains a discharge of wastewater under the authority of this general permit.